If an accident has completely turned your life upside down, you probably find yourself lying awake at night wondering:

 - How can I recover my lost wages from work?

 - Can I receive fair compensation for my injuries?

 - How do I deal with the insurance companies?

-The Law Offices of Richard J. Serpe, PC has helped accident victims and their families for over 33 years.
+The Law Offices of Richard J. Serpe, PC is a Norfolk-Virginia based law firm that has helped accident victims and their families for over 34 years.
 We represent victims injured in many different types of accidents including: Hampton dog bites, car accidents, maritime accidents, wrongful death, brain injuries, child lead poisoning, tractor-trailer and truck accidents, motorcycle accidents, pedestrian accidents, bicycle accidents, and any other type of accident caused by someone else’s negligence.

 Hampton Personal Injury Lawyer FAQs

 - Do I need a personal injury lawyer?